justin-p/AzStealContext/README.md

    - To prepare a AzContext file: `Invoke-AzStealContext -Path 'Path\To\Borrowed\Files'`
    - To prepare and Import a AzContext file: `Invoke-AzStealContext -Path 'Path\To\Borrowed\Files' -ImportContext`
    - To prepare a AzContext file and overwrite a existing OutFile: `Invoke-AzStealContext -Path 'Path\To\Borrowed\Files' -ImportContext -Force`
-   - To change the default OutFile name `Invoke-AzStealContext -Path 'Path\To\Borrowed\Files' -OutFile 'CustomFilename.json'`
+   - To change the default OutFile name: `Invoke-AzStealContext -Path 'Path\To\Borrowed\Files' -OutFile 'CustomFilename.json'`

 # Contributing